 Look Before You Lock: Preventing vehicular heatstroke in children left in hot vehicles

-No parent ever thinks it would happen to them – leaving their baby or child in a hot car.
+No parent ever thinks it would happen to them – leaving their baby in a hot car.
 But sadly, it happens.

 In more than half of vehicular heatstroke cases, the person responsible for the child’s death unknowingly left the child in the vehicle.
 In most cases, it’s a loving, protective parent.

 Why this happens: The heat in the car

 The inside of a vehicle heats up very quickly.
 For example, on a 95 degree day, the inside of a car can reach more than 100 degrees in a matter of minutes.